-Harvesting the Transformed Cells from Liquid Culture:
+Harvesting the Transformed Cells from Liquid Culture: Cells must be harvested after the 16-20 hour overnight incubation

-Cells must be harvested 12-15 hours after the cultures are prepared in Module III.
+Cells must be harvested after the 16-20 hour overnight incubation period.
 At this point, sterility is no longer important.

-If your centrifuge has a rotor that can accommodate the 50 ml conical tubes:
+If your centrifuge has a rotor that can accommodate the 50 mL conical tubes:

 - 1. Harvest the cells by centrifuging the entire culture at 4000 RPM for 5 minutes. - 2.
-Pour off most of the medium, leaving about 500 μ l at the bottom of the tube. - 3.
-Resuspend the pellet in the remaining media and transfer the cells into a fresh 1.5 ml microcentrifuge tube.
+Pour off most of the medium, leaving about 500 μL at the bottom of the tube. - 3.
+Resuspend the pellet in the remaining media and transfer the cells into a fresh 1.5 mL microcentrifuge tube.
 Make sure to label this tube with the appropriate student group name or number. - 4.
 Centrifuge the tubes again at 4000 RPM for 5 minutes. - 5.
 Pour off the supernatant.
 The pellet should be the size of a match head. - 6.
 Drain off residual medium by leaving the tubes inverted on paper towels for a few minutes.
 Take care not to let the cell pellet slip out of the tube. - 7.
 If Module IV (Plasmid Extraction) will be performed on the same day as the cell harvest (steps 1-6), put the cells on ice or in the refrigerator until use.
 If Module IV will be performed at a later date, freeze the cells until they are required.

-If your centrifuge DOES NOT have a rotor that can accommodate the 50 ml conical tubes:
+If your centrifuge DOES NOT have a rotor that can accommodate the 50 mL conical tubes:

-- 1. Label five 1.5 ml microcentrifuge tubes with each student group name or number. - 2.
-Transfer 1.5 ml of the bacterial culture to the appropriately labeled microcentrifuge tube. - 3.
+- 1. Label five 1.5 mL microcentrifuge tubes with each student group name or number. - 2.
+Transfer 1.5 mL of the bacterial culture to the appropriately labeled microcentrifuge tube. - 3.
 Harvest the cells by centrifuging the culture at 4000 RPM for 5 minutes. - 4.
 Pour off the entire volume of medium, leaving the pellet at the bottom of the tube. - 5.
-Transfer another 1.5 ml of the bacterial culture into the appropriate microcentrifuge tube.
+Transfer another 1.5 mL of the bacterial culture into the appropriate microcentrifuge tube.
 Centrifuge the tubes again at 4000 RPM for 5 minutes. - 6.
 Repeat steps 4 and 5 until the bacterial pellet is the size of a match head. - 7.
 Drain off residual medium by leaving the tubes inverted on paper towels for a few minutes.
 Take care not to let the cell pellet slip out of the tube. - 8.
 If Module IV (Plasmid Extraction) will be performed on the same day as the cell harvest (steps 1-7), put the cells on ice or in the refrigerator until use.
 If Module IV will be performed at a later date, freeze the cells until they are required.